to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 On December 21, 2010, the FBI called me, asking about corruption at the CPUC.
 The FBI agent was vague about who asked him to call me, but based on the words used by the FBI, I suspect it was the State Police.

 I first contacted the FBI on July 5, 2007, after I learned the meaning of the Trouble Code "98."
 For years, I had been trying to get the FBI to open an investigation into the corruption at the CPUC.
-The FBI, which has limited resources, told me they would not open an investigation.
+The FBI, which has limited resources, told me they would not open an investigation, as it did not meet the necessary criteria.
 Mike and the FBI

 The letter below confirms that the Assistant Director to the FBI was aware of my complaints about corruption at the CPUC back in March of 2008.